dankuck/dankuck.github.io/_posts/2017-04-07-who-guessers.md

 It's a simple elimination game.
 Each player has a secret card with a face and name printed on it and a secret board of cards.

-On each turn, the player asks the other a Yes/No question about their character.
+On each turn, the player asks their opponent a Yes/No question about their secret character.
 Then they eliminate any characters on their board that don't match the answer.

 ```
 Does your character have a beard?